ethsu1/deepRL/README.md

 (R(s) + discount * max_a Q(s',a)).
 The model will output the particular Q value for state and action Q(s,a)
 and the 'true value' will be (R(s) + discount * max_a Q(s',a))

-# What's the difference between SARSA and Q Learning?

 # Why use deep Q Learning or Q learning with ML function approximators?
 The goal of Q learning is to find the optimal policy by finding the optimal Q-values (aka the max expected future reward of state-action pairs).
 In the basic case, the environment contains discrete states and discrete actions.
 Therefore, one can do Q learning